temken/comparxiv/README.md

 comparxiv hep-ph/0612370
 ```

+(By default, comparxiv compares version 1 and 2).

 A successful run will generate a pdf and open it.

-For more details about e.g. default arguments and options, simply run
+For more details and options, run
 ```
 comparxiv --help
 ```